 Request an inspection, apply for a permit, view inspection history, cancel inspections and pay inspection fees online.

-Read up on how new construction projects can receive a Certificate of Occupancy inspection.
+Read about how new construction projects can receive a Certificate of Occupancy inspection.

 Learn how your business can receive an annual inspection and a Life Safety Operating Permit.